List of endangered animals, with pictures and links to further information.

 - Find out more about the animal kingdom here: Animals: The Ultimate Guide.

 African wild dogs are found in Sub-Saharan Africa (the part of Africa south of the Sahara Desert).
 African wild dogs live in packs.
 They hunt at dawn and dusk, and chase prey such as Thomson’s gazelles.

 - Find out more about African wild dogs.

-Amur leopards are critically endangered.
-This leopard subspecies is found in Russia and parts of China.
+The Amur leopard (Panthera pardus orientalis) is a critically endangered subspecies of leopard.
+(The conservation status of leopards as a species is ‘vulnerable’).
+The Amur leopard is found in Russia and parts of China.
 At one point there were only around twenty Amur leopards left in the wild.

 - Find out more about Amur Leopards here.